-The group has also elected to adopt the following amendments early:
+The Group also elected to adopt the following amendments early:

-• AASB 2018-1 Amendments to Australian Accounting Standards - Annual Improvements 2015-2017 Cycle.
+• AASB 2018-7 Amendments to Australian Accounting Standards - Definition of Material.

-The adoption of these standards did not have any impact on the group's accounting policies and did not require retrospective adjustments.
+The adoption of these standards did not have any impact on the Group's accounting policies; did not have any impact on the amounts recognised in prior periods and are not expected to significantly affect the current or future periods.